sblisesivdin/gpaw-tools/index.md

 Latest development release: [download (tar.gz)](https://github.com/lrgresearch/gpaw-tools/archive/refs/heads/main.tar.gz), [download (zip)](https://github.com/lrgresearch/gpaw-tools/archive/refs/heads/main.zip)

 ## News
+* As our lab has had [an institutional website](https://avesis.gazi.edu.tr/arastirma-grubu/lrg/) for the last year, we will close lrgresearch.org and GitHub relations shortly.
+Therefore, we have moved gpaw-tools and several other repositories of Prof. Lisesivdin to [sblisesivdin.github.io](https://sblisesivdin.github.io).
+As a result, the legal address of gpaw-tools is now [https://sblisesivdin.github.io/gpaw-tools](https://sblisesivdin.github.io/gpaw-tools).
+We apologize for any inconvenience this may have caused (January 22, 2025).
 * **[gpaw-tools](development/releasenotes.md#version-2461)** version 24.6.1 released.
 This is a quick-fix release.
 Because SPGlib dropped the ASE type Atoms object after version 2.2.0, `gpawsolve.py` started to give an error.
 ASE will maintain the `get_spacegroup()` function call from now on.
 With this change, `gpawsolve.py` no longer requires the `spglib` package.
 * **[gpaw-tools](development/releasenotes.md#version-2460)** version 24.6.0 released.
 This version only works with newer versions of > ASE 3.23.0 and GPAW 24.6.0 (June 5, 2024).
 * **[gpaw-tools](development/releasenotes.md#version-23100)** version 23.10.0 released (October 13, 2023).